sinaptia/solid_telemetry/README.md

 ```

 The `metrics` setting must be a hash, where the key is the chart name and the value is an array of metrics that will be shown in that chart.

+You can look at the [existing metrics](/lib/solid_telemetry/metrics/) for inspiration.

 ## Custom instrumentation